Kirkcudbright Tolbooth: Description

-Kirkcudbright Tolbooth is a large building, roughly church-like in appearance, sitting at the corner of Kirkcudbright's right-angled High Street.
+Kirkcudbright Tolbooth is a large building, somewhat church-like in appearance, at the corner of Kirkcudbright's right-angled High Street.
 It has a long, three-storey block running roughly east-west, measuring 22.1 m by 6.6 m, with a square tower at the east end.
 The main block and the lower portion of the tower, which would originally have been harled, are made of rubble with red sandstone dressings.
 The upper stages of the tower, which bear a nineteenth-century clockface, are of ashlar, and are surmounted by a corbeled parapet which is drained by stone spouts.
 There are obelisks on each of the corners of the parapet, and in the centre is a conical stone spire topped by a boat-shaped weathervane.

-Beneath the tower on the north face of the building is an ashlar forestair, added in the eighteenth century and blocking a door to the prison at the base of the tower.
+Beneath the tower on the north face of the building is an ashlar forestair (an outside stair at the front of the building), added in the 18th century and blocking a door to the prison at the base of the tower.
 The town's mercat cross now stands on the landing of the forestair; it has a carved base, a 1.95 m chamfered stone shaft, and a triangular finial carved with the date 1610 and the initials EME.
 At the base of the forestair is a well, with lead spouts and a bolection moulded frame with an inscription which reads: